 Yes.
-Crews from Fort Wayne’s Stormwater Utility maintain drain inlets, manholes, and thousands of miles of storm drain pipelines citywide.
+City Utilities crews maintain drain inlets, manholes, and thousands of miles of storm drain pipelines citywide.
 However, leaves, lawn clippings, and even litter can routinely collect around drains before the City is able to get to all of the drains to clean them.
 The City appreciates residents’ help keeping drains clean and functioning well.
 Learn more about being a Storm Drain Steward and doing your part to help.

 Seeing as Fort Wayne maintains thousands of drain inlets, there are too many to clean in a short period of time.
 Storm drain inlets are maintained on a year-round schedule, but it is important for residents to help by cleaning leaves and debris off storm drain inlets to help prevent street flooding.